camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

 import DualRegion from "./img/dual-region.svg";

-Camunda 8 could be deployed in dual-region configuration under certain [limitations](#camunda-8-dual-region-limitations).
-This setup runs as an active-passive configuration where only one region handles user traffic, and the other acts as a standby.
+Camunda 8 can be deployed in a dual-region configuration with certain [limitations](#camunda-8-dual-region-limitations).
+Dual-region deployments are considered **active-passive,**  where one region handles user traffic, and the other acts as a standby.

 :::caution